 I cannot get up on a morning without reaching for coffee.
 It is absolutely the first thing that I need to set me up for the day.
 Furthermore, I love my Nespresso machine, with its incredibly convenient coffee pods.
 But – although I know that the aluminium pods Nespresso make can be recycled, it’s a pain to drop them off.
 I currently have 3 bags waiting to go!
 And I am not alone.
 It was recently reported that 95% of all coffee capsules end in landfill, which is both astonishing and appalling.
 Because of this, I have wondered for a long time if there was a more eco-friendly and sustainable alternative.
 Well, there is.
-Eco friendly compostable coffee pods that are Nespresso machine compatible – from Coffee & Kin
+Eco friendly compostable coffee pods are available quite widely these days.

-#AD – We were gifted 3 sets of coffee pods for this review.
-All opinions are our own.
+#AD – We were gifted 3 sets of coffee pods for this review This is a collaborative post.
+Do see my Disclosure Policy All opinions are our own.

 Eco Friendly Compostable Coffee Pods